Paralegal & Legal Studies

-In the Paralegal degree program, you'll acquire the knowledge and skills that are required of paralegals in common legal specialty areas such as real property law, family law, litigation, and trust and estate law.
+As a student, you'll acquire the knowledge and skills that are required of paralegals in common legal specialty areas such as real property law, family law, litigation, and trust and estate law.
 This program, which is an institutional member of the American Association for Paralegal Education, provides you a solid core of paralegal courses.
-Throughout your studies, you will have opportunities to delve into your particular areas of interest.
-You may find yourself drawn to the family law class or honing your skills in the legal research and writing course or learning about trial preparation in the courts and litigation course.
-Your Paralegal education is designed to prepare you for employment or transfer opportunities in this important field.

 Program Learning Outcomes